Frequently Asked Questions

 It is best to wash it off with warm soapy water.
-It blocks the chick's vent and the chick can not eliminate itself.
-It it persists you may need to consider medications, cleaning the waters, feeders and the floor area.
+It blocks the chick's vent and the chick cannot eliminate itself.
+If it persists you may need to consider medications, cleaning the waters, feeders and the floor area.
 Chicks that have been chilled or overheated can cause pasty butts.

 What do you mean by a clean-legged chicken?

 The chicken does not have any feathers on the shanks or legs.
-Booted or feather-legged are chicken with feathers on their shanks or legs.
+Booted or feather-legged are chickens with feathers on their shanks or legs.